tunazislam/tunazislam.github.io/_pages/teaching.md

 **Teaching Assistant, Department of Computer Science, Purdue University**

-* Foundations Of Computer Science, Spring 2020
+* Foundations of Computer Science, Spring 2020
 * Introduction to the Analysis of Algorithms, Fall 2019
 * Data Structures and Algorithms, Summer 2019